nazmulidris/algorithms-in-kotlin/README.md

 # Algorithms and Data Structures in Kotlin

 This project is a collection of code samples and wiki articles on basic data structures and algorithms that are created using Kotlin.
 This project is useful if you are trying to get more fluency in Kotlin or need a refresher to do interview prep for software engineering roles.

-Once you’ve cloned the repo, type `./gradlew run` in order to build and run this project from the command line.
+1. Once you’ve cloned the repo, type `./gradlew run` in order to build and run this project from the command line.
+2. To learn more about the `classgraph` API, here are the [official docs](https://github.com/classgraph/classgraph/wiki).

 ## Screen capture of project in action

 <img src="https://github.com/nazmulidris/algorithms-in-kotlin/blob/main/docs/images/algo.gif?raw=true"></img>

 ## Tutorials related to the code in this project

 [developerlife.com](https://developerlife.com/category/CS/) has a set of tutorials that are based on the code that's provided in this repo.
 I would recommend you check these tutorials out as a way to get a handle on what the code in this repo does.

 ## Change master to main (2020-06-27)